Release Date: November 16, 2016

 Verify bugs from work item

-You can now verify a bug by re-running the tests which identified the bug.
+You can now verify a bug by re-running the tests which identified the bug (Figure 74).
 You can invoke the Verify option from the bug work item form context menu to launch the relevant test case in the web runner.
 Perform your validation using the web runner and update the bug work item directly within the web runner.

 You can now add, view, and interact with test cases directly from your stories on the Kanban board.
-Use the new Add Test menu option to create a linked Test case, and then monitor status directly from the card as things progress.
+Use the new Add Test menu option to create a linked Test case, and then monitor status directly from the card as things progress (Figure 75).

 With this new capability, you can now perform the following actions directly from a card on your board: